 \subsection{Stable families}

-A stable variety is a projective variety $X$ such that $X$ has semi- log canonical singularities and the $\mathbb Q$-line bundle $K_X$ is ample.
+A stable variety is a projective variety $X$ such that $X$ has semi-log-canonical singularities and the $\mathbb Q$-line bundle $K_X$ is ample.
 We refer to \cite{Kov,Kollar} for a detailed account of these varieties and their connection to moduli theory.

 In \cite{BG}, it was proved that a stable variety admits a unique Kähler-Einstein metric $\omega$, i.e. a smooth Kähler metric on $X_{\reg}$ such that, if $n=\dim_{\mathbb C}X$,